 In this talk he discusses why you’ll fail to have a great one.

 You make excuses every single day, for why don’t do the things you love.
-Maybe that’s to provide for your family.
+Maybe it’s to provide for your family.
 Maybe it’s the fear you’ll fail.
 Whatever it is, regret’s not something you want to live with.

 What do you want to be when you grow up?